Chart Color Schemes

 Population

-Population growth drivers in Wantirna South are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Wantirna South are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, it utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Wantirna South is expected to grow by 1,786 persons, reflecting a gain of 7.6% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024, with a base year of 2022, for each SA2 area.
+For areas not covered by this data, it utilises VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
+Growth rates are applied across all areas for years 2032 to 2041.
+By 2041, the Wantirna South (SA2) is projected to increase by 1,782 persons, reflecting a total growth of 6.6% over the seventeen-year period.

 Frequently Asked Questions - Population